-For any Waverley Abbey College programme, we require individuals to have a heart for counselling and a reasonable level of spiritual and personal maturity.
+For any Waverley Abbey College programme, we require individuals to have a reasonable level of spiritual and personal maturity.
 See our programmes for the different entry requirements of each programme.

 Here are some suggestions as to how you can have help financing your programme.